 Arachnid contains examples of:

 Academy of Adventure: A polite way to describe Alice's school.
 A less polite (though somewhat more accurate) description would be 'death-trap crawling with murderous psychos'.
+The trope is enforced by the Organization boss, who requires the assassins to fight each other and kill Alice while inside the school.
+There's even a large incinerator in there to dispose of anyone killed in this bloodbath.

 Action Girl: Alice and virtually any other female assassin.